mbogner/jboss_module_creator/README.md

-jboss_module_creator
+JBoss Module Creator
 ====================

-Script to generate a jdbc module for jboss as 7
+Script to generate a jdbc module for jboss as 7.